 Best For the Individual Who Wants Extra Dough & Works Hard

-Imagine a daily podcast that teaches you how to earn extra money without having to quit your day job – a dream come true?
-The Side Hustle School podcast not only stresses that having more than one source of income allows you to make more money and pay off more debt, but it also highlights the other positive lifestyle and financial effects of working hard.
-They also stress that having a side hustle doesn’t have to be just work but can be fun too!
+Imagine a daily podcast that teaches you how to earn extra money without quitting your day job – a dream come true?
+The Side Hustle School podcast stresses that having more than one source of income allows you to make more money and pay off more debt, but it also highlights the other positive lifestyle and financial effects of working hard.
+They also stress that having a side hustle doesn’t have just to work but can be fun too!
 The website presents each episode in weekly groups from the first week up until the current week.
-Because each episode is only 10 minutes, it’s easy to catch up and feel inspired by the short and info-packed shows.
+Because each episode is only 10 minutes, catching up and feeling inspired by the short and info-packed shows is easy.

 From The Website: “A daily show for everyone who works a regular job and wants to start an income-earning project on the side.
-In each episode, listeners will hear a different story of someone who’s started a side hustle—along with what went well, how that person overcame challenges, and what happened as a result.
+In each episode, listeners will hear a different story of someone who’s started a side hustle—along with what went well, how that person overcame challenges, and what happened.
 The show is written and hosted by Chris Guillebeau, the New York Times bestselling author of The $100 Startup, The Happiness of Pursuit, and other books.”

 How to Money

 Best For the Out of the Box Thinker